corispade/School_District_Analysis/README.md

 ![original](https://github.com/corispade/School_District_Analysis/blob/main/Resources/original/top_5.png)

-New Top 5 Performing Schools:
+New Top 5 Performing Schools with Changes:

 ![new](https://github.com/corispade/School_District_Analysis/blob/main/Resources/Thomas/thomas_top_5.png)

 ### How does replacing the ninth-grade scores affect the following:

 * Math and reading scores by grade:
-  *
+  * Replacing Thomas High School 9th grade math and reading scores with NaN only affects Thomas High School 9th graders.
+No other schools or grades are affected.

 * Scores by school spending:
-  *
+  * Scores by school spending ranges were not affected by replacing Thomas High School 9th grade math and reading scores with NaN.

 * Scores by school size:
-  *
+  * Scores by school size were not affected by replacing Thomas High School 9th grade math and reading scores with NaN.

 * Scores by school type:
-  *
+  * Scores by school type were not affected by replacing Thomas High School 9th grade math and reading scores with NaN.

 # Summary:
-Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+Four changes in the updated school district analysis after Thomas High School 9th grade reading and math scores have been replaced with "NaN" values:

+1. In the district summary, the Percent Overall Passing Reduced by 0.3%

+2. In the school summary, the Percent Overall Passing for Thomas High School reduced by 0.3%

+3. In the school summary for Thomas High School, the Average Math Score reduced by 0.06, but the Average Reading Score actually increased by 0.05.

+3. In the Top 5 school rankings, Thomas High School did not move in ranking, but the Percent Overall Passing reduced by 0.3% putting them closer to the #3 position

 It is difficult to come to a conclusion about academic dishonesty for Thomas High School 9th grade math and reading scores based on this analysis.
 When omitting the 9th grade scores, Thomas High School % passing math, % passing reading and % overall passing were reduced by <1%.
-This is not a large enough margin to
+This is not a large enough margin to determine academic dishonesty.
+Further tests will need to be implemented for a stronger conclusion.